Skip to main content

 A video presentation is a method of communication through which information is delivered partially or entirely through video.
 In other words, it’s the process of using video to deliver a message or presentation.

-Common formats for video presentations might include pre-recorded slide presentations, instructional videos, sales material, inspirational talks, entertainment or anything you can think of.
+Common formats for video presentations might include pre-recorded slide presentations, instructional videos, sales material or demos and inspirational talks.
+Basically, anything you can think of!

 While the reaction to a video presentation will be subjective, there are a few general qualities that can be beneficial to keep in mind:

-• Make your video valuable – have a clear intended outcome for the viewer and be sure to reach it
+• Make your video valuable—have a clear intended outcome for the viewer and make sure that you reach it.

 What tools do you need to make a video presentation?